Clicky

 Highlights

-• compact design to work even for smaller living spaces;
+• Compact design to work even for smaller living spaces;

-• external digital controls with a bright LED display for effortless temperature adjustments;
+• External digital controls with a bright LED display for effortless temperature adjustments;

-• up to 4.4 GPM flow rate for reliable, powerful performance.
+• Up to 4.4 GPM flow rate for reliable, powerful performance.

 Next on the best tankless water heaters in Canada list is this sleek-looking model by Rheem.
 However, you should not underestimate this compact water heater.
 However, you should not underestimate this compact water heater.
 The Rheem is rather powerful and can offer reliable performance even if you plan to use it with many faucets.
 That is possible thanks to the flow rate of up to 4.4 GMP.